 Pier Fishing Tackle and Equipment

 Pier fishing requires some special tackle and equipment.
-Below is just a basic equipment list to use when surf fishing.
+Below is just a basic equipment list to use.
 This is not a complete list and standard fishing tackle is left out to keep your eye on the important pier related gear.
-Feel free to contact us if we’ve left any equipment out.

 Note: The links below are Amazon affiliate links.
 If you make a purchase, then I may receive a small commission at no extra cost to you.